CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Attacks

-To speed up the memory decryption, the adversary could perform the following \textit{VMCB rewinding attack}.
-Particularly, after extracting one 8-byte block through a VMEXIT caused by the nested page fault, the adversary could continue to decrypt the next 8-byte block without rebooting the attacker VM.
+After decrypting one 8-byte memory block, the attacker VM is trapped by a triple fault, which indicates the VM itself cannot handle the error.
+In order to continue decrypting other memory blocks, one intuitive solution is to reboot the attack VM every time there is a triple fault.
+Our empirical evaluation sugggests that it takes around 2 seconds to decrypt one 8-byte memory block (including a VM reboot).
+To speed up the memory decryption, the adversary could take the following \textit{VMCB rewinding} approach: After extracting one 8-byte block through a VMEXIT caused by the nested page fault, the adversary could continue to decrypt the next 8-byte block without rebooting the attacker VM.
 To do so, the adversary directly repeats the attack steps by rewinding the VMCB of the attacker VM to the previous state and changing the \nrip to perform the next round of attack.
-With this approach, we found the average time to decrypt a 4KB memory page (with 1 attacker VM in 500 trials) was only 39.580ms (with one standard deviation of 4.26ms).
+With this approach, we found the average time (over 500 trials) to decrypt a 4KB memory page by a single attacker VM was only 39.580ms (with a standard deviation of 4.26ms).